 Most current version dated 2020.
 Older versions are still valid and can be utilized

 It can be a lifesaving measure for a healthy adult who has an unexpected heart stoppage from a heart attack or drug reaction.
-It rarely works in patients with advanced cancer or chronic heart, lung, or kidney conditions.
+It rarely works in individuals with advanced cancer or chronic heart, lung, or kidney conditions.

 The WV Legislature passed the WV Do Not Resuscitate Act to protect the rights of persons to control whether or not they receive CPR.
 CPR may cause unwanted pain and suffering.
-Patients who live through CPR almost always spend time on a breathing machine in an intensive care unit.
+Individuals who live through CPR almost always spend time on a breathing machine in an intensive care unit.
 At the end of life, most West Virginians say they would not want to be kept alive on machines.

 Because the DNR order must be completed with a health care clinicians (MD, DO, APRN, or PA), individuals can request these form from their health care clinicians.
 DNR cards cannot be mailed to individuals for completion.
 Your health care clinician must complete the order with you -- you should never be provided a blank DNR order to complete alone.